 Shiny, Frizz-free Hair that still has body.

 Apple Cider Vinegar leaves your hair so shiny…. without weighing it down.
-So you get increased shine AND increased body which is a win-win.
+So you get increased shine AND increased body which is a win-win as it actually will strengthen hair!
 The reason for this is that the ACV actually flattens the cuticle, resulting in hair that shines, “slides” easily, and is less prone to tangling or snagging.
 This means less frizzy hair, more shine, and if you have curls or waves they will be more defined.
+I swear by apple cider vinegar rinses and you will too, after making this!

 A cleaner scalp